Master of Counseling in Clinical Mental Health Counseling

-Applications for the Master of Counseling in Clinical Mental Health Counseling program are now open.
+Applications for the Master of Counseling in Clinical Mental Health Counseling program are CLOSED.

 Admission to the program is by application to the Oregon State University Graduate School.
-Minimum admission requirements for the Oregon State University Graduate School may be found on the admissions website.
-On the Graduate School application, please list 2970 as the major code and Summer 2018 as the term of admission.
+Admission requirements for the Oregon State University Graduate School may be found at the admissions website.

 The minimum prerequisite is a baccalaureate degree.
-Course work in psychology is preferred but not required.
+Coursework in psychology is preferred but not required.
 Academic background, personal and emotional suitability, volunteer or paid experience in the helping professions, experience with and openness to diversity, multiculturalism, and social justice, and the educational and professional goals of each candidate are evaluated before admission is granted.
-Screening includes, but is not limited to, a cumulative minimum GPA of 3.0 at the undergraduate level, three letters of recommendation, and a writing sample.
-Personal interviews are required for those applicants who meet the initial application criteria.
+Screening includes, but is not limited to, a cumulative minimum GPA of 3.0 at the undergraduate level, three letters of recommendation, and a statement of objectives.
+In-person interviews are required for those applicants who meet the initial application criteria.

 Prepare a current curriculum vitae (CV) or résumé detailing your relevant experience, in the following order: